-N is the nominal value of the contract. ΔT is the underlying term for the interest rate agreed to in the contract.
+N is the nominal value of the contract.

+ΔT is the underlying term for the interest rate agreed to in the contract.

 FD is the discount factor calculated with the zero-coupon bond risk-free interest rate for the residual term to the final maturity.

-- 57. The capital requirement is determined by multiplying each Delta sensitivity by the risk weight established for the risk-free interest rates of the vertex closest to the residual term of the contract. - 58.
-The Delta sensitivity of forward contracts on stocks is determined as follows:
+57. The capital requirement is determined by multiplying each Delta sensitivity by the risk weight established for the risk-free interest rate of the vertex closest to the residual term of the contract.